DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-05-04-giving-accredited-bodies-the-ability-to-manage-courses-they-ratify.md

 If their training partner has given the accredited body permission, they may also be able to manage the training partner’s courses.

-### Actions based on status
+### Courses list

+On the courses list page, we show:

+- an ‘Add course’ button - if the accredited body has the ‘Add courses’ permission
+- change links for course vacancies - if the accredited body has the ‘Change course vacancies’ permission

+### Course details

-On the course details pages, if the course is in draft, we show actions in the following order:
+On the course details pages, if the course is in a ‘draft’ state, we show:

-- Publish course
-- Delete course
+- a ‘Publish course’ button - if the accredited body has the ‘Publish course’ permission
+- a ‘Delete course’ link - if the accredited body has the ‘Add courses’ permission

-If the course is published, we show:
+If the course is published, we show links for:

 - View on find
-- Edit vacancies
-- Withdraw course

-### Add courses permission

-If the accredited body has the ‘Add course’ permission, we show:

-- an ‘Add course’ button on the course list
-- a ‘Delete course’ link on the course details page

-### Change courses permission

-If the accredited body has the ‘Change course’ permission, we show change links on the course details pages.
+- Edit vacancies - if the accredited body has the ‘Change course vacancies’ permission

-Change links are also dependent on the status of the course.
-If the course is in ‘draft’, we show all change links.
-If the course is ‘published’, we show a subset of change links.

-### Publish courses permission

-If the accredited body has the ‘Publish course’ permission, we show a ‘Publish course’ button on the course details pages below the page heading.

-### Withdraw courses permission

-If the accredited body has the ‘Withdraw course’ permission, we show a ‘Withdraw course’ link on the course details pages below the heading.
+- Withdraw course - if the accredited body has the ‘Withdraw course’ permission

-### Change course vacancies permission

-If the accredited body has the ‘Change course vacancies’ permission, we show:

-- the ‘Edit’ link in the vacancies column on the course list
-- an ‘Edit vacancies’ link on the course details page